CluedIn-io/CluedIn.Documentation/docs/kb/kb0004-akv2aks.md

     az keyvault set-policy @params
     ```

-1. With the above now set, it's time to start uploading your secrets and certificates.
+    With the above now set, it's time to start uploading your secrets and certificates.

 1. Navigate to the Key Vault in the Azure Portal instance and begin adding secrets and certificates.
-    Depending on what you are uploading, select either Certificates or Secrets.
+Depending on what you are uploading, select either **Certificates** or **Secrets**.

-    For Certificates:
-    Upload a PFX of your choice along with a password
+    - For Certificates: Upload a PFX of your choice along with a password.

-    For Secrets:
-    Create a secret key:value pair.
-These will be used for synchronisation from Azure key vault to Kubernetes secrets.
-    As Kubernetes secrets are an oject that contain multiple key:value pairs, please ensure that your naming convention in AKV makes sense.
+    - For Secrets: Create a secret key:value pair.
+These will be used for synchronization from AKV to Kubernetes secrets.
+As Kubernetes secrets are an oject that contain multiple key:value pairs, ensure that your naming convention in AKV makes sense.

-    **EXAMPLE**: In Kubernetes we may have a secret `cluedin-login-details` which contains 2 key:value pairs. `Username`, and `Password`.
+    **Example**: In Kubernetes, we may have a secret `cluedin-login-details` which contains 2 key:value pairs: `Username`, and `Password`.
 In AKV, it would be best to have these two secrets as `cluedin-login-username` and `cluedin-login-password`.
 When we get later into the guide, we'll explain how to pair these back up into a single object.

 1. With all your desired secrets and certificates now uploaded to AKV, it's time to configure the `Values.yaml` to begin synchronizing.